What is Market Basket Analysis and How It Can Increase Your Sales

 You will need hardware and software to capture and use data to build a Market Basket Analysis solution.
 Moreover, you have two options: Develop an internal infrastructure or go to the cloud.

-If you choose to develop internally, you will need to buy and maintain Servers.
+If you develop internally, you must buy and maintain your servers and IT infrastructure.
 Secondly, you must purchase or build a data mining and predictive analytics software package.
 Also, you will need to hire consultants to integrate the software components.

-The provider handles server and infrastructure provisioning and maintenance if you choose a cloud service.
+On the other hand, using a cloud service has the advantage that the provider handles server and infrastructure provisioning and maintenance.
 However, cloud services usually charge by usage, adding operational costs.
 Still, for small and mid-sized businesses, they are lower than maintaining servers and infrastructure.

 You still need to develop or get a cloud software service for an Analytics package.
 Also, you will need to hire consultants to integrate your sales systems.